Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 `Player's Score = (Total of Player's Captured Card Points - 88) x Field Multiplier`

 This will be the total amount of points won or lost by each player.
 When playing with chips or tokens, players with a negative score pay chips to those with a positive score.

+The winner of the round is the player with the highest total captured card points.
+This player will become the dealer for the next round.

+> What happens in the event of a tie here?
+No ruleset seems to say.
+{.is-info}

 ## Special Achievements